Here's The Two Tweets Kyrie Irving Sent Out On Wednesday

 After missing most of the season so far, he's returned to play in seven road games, and is averaging 23.4 points, 4.9 rebounds and 5.1 assists per game.

-The Nets are the fourth seed in the Eastern Conference with a 29-19 record.
+The Nets are the fifth seed in the Eastern Conference with a 29-19 record.

 Related stories on NBA basketball